David Willey (journalist): Early life and education

-David Willey was the grandson of an Italian master woodcarver, from Venice, and brought up in the town of Marlow in Buckinghamshire.
-He was educated at Sir William Borlase's Grammar School, a state grammar school in the town, followed by Queens' College at the University of Cambridge, where he studied law and modern languages.
+David Douglas Willey was born in High Wycombe, Buckinghamshire, on 17 October 1932.
+He was the grandson of an Italian master woodcarver, from Venice, and was brought up in the town of Marlow in Buckinghamshire.

+He was educated at Sir William Borlase's Grammar School, a state grammar school in the town, followed by Queens' College, Cambridge, where he studied law and modern languages.
-Whilst at Cambridge, he was a member of the Cherubs dining society and The Bats (the college drama society).

-Life and career
+Career

-After graduation, Willey joined Reuters, at a trainee post in Rome, where he covered the signing of the Treaty of Rome, in 1957.
+After graduation, Willey joined Reuters, at a trainee post in Rome, where he covered the signing of the Treaty of Rome in 1957.
 One of his most vivid memories of that year was seeing a shepherd guiding a flock of several hundred sheep along one of Rome's main streets, the Via del Corso, early on a Sunday morning.

 This was followed by a period in Algeria (1960–64), where he worked as a freelance reporter after that country's independence from France in 1962.
 In 1964, he became the BBC's correspondent in East Africa.
 His career continued in 1965 with a spell in Asia, where he reported widely on the early part of the Vietnam War from Saigon, then the capital of South Vietnam.
-Also in 1965 he reported from Beijing for the BBC, becoming one of its first foreign correspondents to report from China since the communist revolution.
-He was based in London from 1969 to 1971 in the post of the corporation's Assistant Diplomatic Correspondent, becoming the BBC's Rome correspondent in August 1972.
+Also in 1965 he reported from Beijing for the BBC, as one of its first foreign correspondents to report from China since the 1949 communist revolution.
+He was based in London from 1969 to 1971 in the post of the corporation's Assistant Diplomatic Correspondent and was appointed the BBC's Rome correspondent in August 1972.

-He is the author of The Promise of Francis: The Man, The Pope And The Challenge Of Change (Simon & Schuster, 2015) which assesses the high expectations aroused by the election of the first pope from Latin America.
-His other books include: Italians (BBC Books, 1984) and God's Politician (Faber & Faber, and St Martin's Press, 1992), a critical biography of Pope John Paul II, whom he accompanied on more than 40 of his foreign journeys as a member of the Vatican press.
+Willey was the author of The Promise of Francis: The Man, the Pope and the Challenge of Change (Simon & Schuster, 2015) which assesses the high expectations aroused by the election of the first pope from Latin America.
+His other books include: Italians (BBC Books, 1984) and God's Politician (Faber & Faber, and St Martin's Press, 1992), a critical biography of Pope John Paul II, whom he accompanied on more than 40 of his foreign journeys as a member of the Vatican press corps.

+Later life and death

-He was appointed to the Order of the British Empire in 2003 for services to broadcast journalism.
+Willey was appointed Officer of the Order of the British Empire (OBE) in the 2003 Birthday Honours.
+He died from heart failure in Italy, on 12 July 2026, aged 93.